Preparing for College

 When applying to BYU Provo, there is a button you can click to also apply to BYU Idaho at the same time.
 No additional fee is charged for this.

 The BYU Application Essay: The essay is a very important part of a BYU application.
 Make sure that your essay helps BYU know about you, your character, your choices and why you care about the things that are valuable to you.
+Admissions wants to see how well you have used the opportunities you have been given, to develop your talents and abilities.
 On the right side of the page on each essay page, you will find links to the AIMs of a BYU education and a link to help you better understand the AIMs.
 These are very helpful to review prior to deciding how you will respond to the prompts.
 It is also helpful to be aware of the space available and make good use of all that is provided.
 This is how the admissions committee will be able to get to know you.
-Be genuine, be yourself.
+Be genuine, be yourself and share your passions for learning and life.
 Some of the prompts have multiple facets to the questions, so be sure to respond to all of them in your essay.
 It is also important that the work is your own.
 You are able to have someone review your work grammatically, but the essay needs to be your own.

 HELPFUL HINT: Applicants who submit the application by the priority deadline will receive extra consideration in the admission process.